silverstripe/silverstripe-framework/docs/en/05_Contributing/04_Making_A_SilverStripe_Core_Release.md

   will look at the available versions and branch-aliases of silverstripe/installer to determine the best version to install from.
 E.g. installing 4.0.0 will know to install dev-master, and installing 3.3.0 will install from 3.x-dev.
-  If installing RC versions for stabilisation, it will use the correct RC branch.
+  If installing pre-release versions for stabilisation, it will use the correct temporary release branch.
-* `release:branch` If release:create installed from a non-rc branch, it will create the new RC branch (via `--branch-auto`).
+* `release:branch` If release:create installed from a non-rc branch, it will create the new temporary release branch (via `--branch-auto`).
 You can also customise this branch with `--branch=<branchname>`, but it's best to use the standard.
 * `release:translate` All upstream transifex strings will be pulled into the local master strings, and then the [api:i18nTextCollector] task will be invoked